-Unique Challenges of Family BusinessesAdded by Hawley Troxell in News on October 25, 2013
+Unique Challenges of Family BusinessesAdded by Hawley Troxell in Articles & Publications, Business Law on October 25, 2013

 Growing up in a family business has a way of teaching a person life lessons that cannot be learned in any other way.
 My experience growing up on our family farm and participating in our family business taught me that family businesses are more than a means to make a living but rather are an integral part of who I am and how I approach every facet of value creation within a business.
 Then, as now, business was never just business.
 Business was life.